CREATIVITY

 If you didn’t make it in person and want to create a vision board at home, below are the same prompts we used to journal, reflect, and get organized — before touching a single magazine.

-Light a candle, press play on your favorite playlist and put your phone on the other side of the room 🙂
+Light a candle, press play on your favorite playlist and put your phone on the other side of the room 🙂 it’s time to get crystal clear.

 Next, your going to write one major goal under each pillar … now this is where the WORK lives.